 In flavor and body, kinds of honey run from bold and thick as molasses to soft and creamy as butter.
 Some jars of honey are as rich as maple syrup and perfect for pancakes.
 While others are as aromatic as a bouquet of spring wildflowers.

 It is traditionally offered at Indian weddings to symbolize the sweetness of life.
 In addition, the word honeymoon stems from a wish for a sweet marriage.
-Furthermore, this viscous liquid gold was used by many cultures as a symbol of fertility.
+Furthermore, this viscous liquid gold was once used by many cultures as a symbol of fertility.

+And it often symbolized more than fertility.
+In some cultures, it was straight-up linked with sex.
 To the ancient Greeks, was honey an aphrodisiac?
 As a matter of fact, Hippocrates, the famed Greek physician, prescribed it for sexual vigor.
 He was also fond of recommending a drink of milk and aphrodisiac honey to induce sexual ecstasy.

-Sexual benefits of honey
+Sexual benefits

-Honey can help get you in the mood for loving by providing the body with a quick shot of natural sugar.
+Honey can help get you in the mood for love by providing the body with a quick shot of natural sugar.
 It primarily offers fructose but also contains sucrose and glucose.
-(Incidentally, did you know that honey is about 17% water?)
+And that can give you a nice little bump of energy at a key moment for making a move in the bedroom.

 But beyond its ability to provide fast energy, honey contains some interesting nutrients.
 According to the USDA’s FoodData Central, honey is a source of potassium, a nutrient considered essential to sexual health.
 Honey is also a source of iron, zinc and folate, all of which contribute to a healthy sex life.
+(Incidentally, did you know that honey is about 17% water?)

 Does honey make you horny?

-In fact, one 2015 study showed that just a week of boron supplementation can result in increasing free testosterone levels by 25%.
+One of those key components is boron, a nutrient believed to regulate hormones.
+Some nutritional authorities believe that boron may be able to treat erectile dysfunction.
+In fact, one research in 2015 showed that just a week of boron supplementation can result in increasing free testosterone levels by 25%.
 And it appeared to reduce indicators of inflammation by half.
 (Inflammation is the enemy of libido and can prevent both men and women from achieving sexual arousal and climax.)

 Just because some experts link increased boron consumption with treating erectile dysfunction, don’t think that boron is only for men.
 Scientific evidence links boron to regulating sexual hormone levels in both men and women.

+But keep in mind that honey is not among the best sources of boron.
+It offers about .5 mg per 100 grams of liquid sweetener.
 If you’re looking to increase your boron intake for a potential libido boost, better sources might be things like raisins, almonds or peanut butter.
 Believe it or not, even red wine is considered a source of boron, offering more than one and a half times the boron in honey.

 If you’re concerned about your boron intake, please consult your physician before making any substantial dietary changes.